Diasen Diathonite Regularisation

 Diasen Diathonite Regularization is used as a breathable salt barrier on walls with damp and salt penetration issues.
 It is typically used before Diathonite Deumix+, Diathonite Evolution or Diathonite Thermactive is applied to maintain a highly breathable construction, regulate moisture and prevent salt deposits.

 It can also be used as a higher-adhesion base coat for Diathonite insulation plasters on problematic walls that have changeable or varying levels of moisture at different points across the surface.

 It can be painted directly with a natural breathable paint, if no other plaster is to be applied.

 Its high strength means Regularization is perfect for stabilising and consolidating any damaged parts of the wall prior to applying other Diathonite plasters.

-One bag will cover approx. 2m² at 10mm thickness.
+One bag of this breathable salt barrier will cover approx. 2m² at 10mm thickness.
 The maximum thickness that can be applied is 30mm.

 How it works